When you learn about Belize, you discover one of the best destinations for scuba diving, adventure travel, and eco-tourism in Central America.

 Before visiting, it’s important to know these facts about Belize.

-Belize has it all – three atolls, the longest barrier reef in the northern hemisphere, whale shark diving, the Blue Hole, the Maya Mountains, pristine jungle, untamed rivers, deep sea and fly fishing, adventure opportunities galore, and is populated by the friendliest people in the world.
+Belize has it all — three atolls, the longest barrier reef in the northern hemisphere, and whale shark diving.
+Additionally, you’ll find the Blue Hole, the Maya Mountains, and pristine jungle.
+Furthermore, untamed rivers, deep sea fishing, and adventure opportunities abound.
+Best of all, the people are among the friendliest in the world.

-Belize has the lowest population density in Central America with the highest percentage of protected areas of any other country.
-When you fly over the country all you see is green – the country looks like it is empty, and it almost is!
-Most of the southern half of the country is covered by national parks, wildlife sanctuaries, and forest reserves.
-Belize is Destination Eco-Tourism!
+Belize has the lowest population density in Central America.
+Moreover, it has the highest percentage of protected areas of any country.
+When you fly over the country, all you see is green.
+In fact, most of the southern half is covered by national parks, wildlife sanctuaries, and forest reserves.
+Therefore, Belize is truly a Destination Eco-Tourism!

-Belize was the center of the ancient Maya world with the most Maya sites per square mile – many of which have not yet been explored by archaeologists.
+Belize was the center of the ancient Maya world.
+It has the most Maya sites per square mile of any country.
+Moreover, many of these sites have not yet been explored by archaeologists.
 Here you can experience Maya culture firsthand!

 Best of all, Belize is the friendliest and most multicultural country in Central America.